OpenWebAdvocacy/website/src/posts/CMA-DMA-Nov-22.md

 The [CMA Board Advisory Steer](https://assets.publishing.service.gov.uk/media/637b76478fa8f5771eb23acc/Board_Advisory_Steer_.pdf) gives a good insight into the things they will investigate.

 We want to say a huge thank you to all web developers who took the time and trouble to [reply to CMA's consultations](https://www.gov.uk/government/consultations/mobile-browsers-and-cloud-gaming-proposal-to-make-a-market-reference).
 Big Tech firms have whole departments who leap into action if regulators start sniffing, and the money to set up pseudo-associations to lobby on their behalf.
 We didn't; you had our backs.
+Thank you.

 - **Email:**        [contactus@open-web-advocacy.org](mailto:contactus@open-web-advocacy.org)
 - **Mastodon:**      [@OpenWebAdvocacy](https://mastodon.social/@owa)